keijohyttinen/ad-campaign-full-stack/app/README.md

  Design and implementation is based on Relay Modern GraphQL client framework.
 Apollo Client was considered as an option but in this time Relay Modern was selected even though Apollo seemed to be simpler to learn especially with redux background (see https://www.howtographql.com/react-apollo/0-introduction/).

  Main reason to select Relay Modern was to challenge myself to learn something new.
 Learning Relay Modern also will bring up chance to be able to compare truly two options and to select better GraphQL client framework depending on the case.
 It seemed like Relay Modern is highly performance optimized & comes with automated server sync and therefore suitable for bigger projects whereas Apollo client is better for smaller projects as it's easier to use (especially with redux) and learn but on the other hand, does not offer auto server sync, for instance. (source: https://blog.smartlogic.io/comparing-relay-modern-and-apollo-graphql-client-frameworks/)

+## API Schema

+Schema file of graphql can be found at [config/schema.graphql] (https://github.com/keijohyttinen/ad-campaign-full-stack/blob/master/app/config/schema.graphql).
+Keep it inline with backend schema, which is currently duplicated under backend's nodejs project.

  ## Configurations